• Skip to primary navigation

 Instructions

-• Drain, add 1 tbsp water and stew apples with 3 tbsp sugar and vanilla sugar under a lid until tender (about 10 - 15 minutes).
+• Bring pan to a simmer and stew apples gently under a lid until tender (about 10 – 15 minutes).

-• Transfer cooked apple to a bowl and allow to cool.
+• Transfer stewed apples to a bowl and allow to cool.

-• Whip the cream until softly stiff, then pop in fridge.
+• Whip the cream in a bowl until softly stiff, then refrigerate.

-• Put the oaty biscuits in a bowl and crush with the back of a rolling pin until you have irregular crumbs.
-Using a food processor just turns the biscuits into too fine a crumb I find.
+• Put the oat cookies in a bowl and crush with the back of a rolling pin until you have irregular crumbs.
+(Using a food processor just turns them into too fine a crumb).

 Video